stonemjs/docs/src/docs/essentials/outgoing-response.md

 title: Outgoing Responses
 ---

-In Stone.js, the `OutgoingResponse` represents the **effect** of your application — the answer to an incoming intention.
+In Stone.js, the `OutgoingResponse` represents the **effect** of your application, the answer to an incoming intention.
 Just as the `IncomingEvent` expresses what the user or system wants, the `OutgoingResponse` expresses what your domain wants to say back.

-It travels in the **reverse direction** of an `IncomingEvent`, moving from the functional domain, through the initialization layer, and finally into the integration layer — where it’s interpreted by an adapter (HTTP, Browser, CLI, etc.).
+It travels in the **reverse direction** of an `IncomingEvent`, moving from the functional domain, through the initialization layer, and finally into the integration layer, where it’s interpreted by an adapter (HTTP, Browser, CLI, etc.).

 Responses in Stone.js are fully **context-aware**.
 They support: